blackberry/BB10-WebWorks-Community-Samples/webworksbeacon/README.md

 	cd webworksbeacon
 	```

+You should have two sub-folders in this folder ***WebWorksBeaconService*** and ***www*** in addition to the necessary WebWorks and Cordova files and folders.

-Run the following commands to configure plugins used by **this application**
+Then run the following commands to configure the plugins used by **this application**

 	```
 	webworks plugin add com.blackberry.invoke
 	webworks plugin add com.blackberry.invoked
 	```

+Import the ***WebWorksBeaconService*** folder into Momentics - this is the headless service component and is a native application.
+When importing do **NOT** copy them.
+You **MUST** ensure that the checkbox entitled **"Copy projects into workspace"** is **NOT** checked.

+Build the ***WebWorksBeaconService*** project.
+This will make the headless service application available to the ***WebWorks*** application for packaging by copying the headless service's executable into the folder ***www/assets***.
+You can check that this has worked by checking that there is a file called ***WebWorksBeaconService*** in that folder after you've built the project.

-Run the following command to build and deploy the app to a device connected via USB
+Run the following command to build and deploy the WebWorks application to a device connected via USB:

 	```
 	webworks run
 	```

-#####Option 3 - But I don't want to build it myself!
+#####Option 2 - But I don't want to build it myself!

-If you don't want to build this sample application yourself we've included a pre-built and signed BAR file.
+If you don't want to build this sample application yourself I've included a pre-built and signed BAR file.
 You can find it in the folder "**installable-bar-files**".

 ### More Info